nickjackolaisen/BusinessInitiaitive/_posts/statistics/partnership stats/2023-08-03-partnerships_in_modern_business.md

 ## The Prevalence of Partnerships

-According to the [U.S. Bureau of Labor Statistics (BLS)](https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm), partnerships account for a significant portion of business formations every year.
+According to the <a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm" target="_blank">U.S. Bureau of Labor Statistics (BLS)</a>, partnerships account for a significant portion of business formations every year.

 The BLS data reveals that in 2019, **7.7% of all new businesses were partnerships**.

 This percentage has remained relatively consistent over the last decade, indicating that partnerships continue to be a popular choice among entrepreneurs.

-Another study by [SCORE](https://www.score.org/resource/business-statistics), a nonprofit association dedicated to helping small businesses, found that in 2018, **partnerships made up 9% of all small businesses in the United States**.
+Another study by <a href="https://www.score.org/resource/business-statistics" target="_blank">SCORE</a>, a nonprofit association dedicated to helping small businesses, found that in 2018, <strong>partnerships made up 9% of all small businesses in the United States</strong>.

 This implies that partnerships are not only common among new businesses but also have a significant presence in the overall small business landscape.